 - Butter

-HOW TO MAKE BLUE CHEESE BITES
+HOW TO MAKE 3 INGREDIENT BLUE CHEESE APPETIZER

 Place butter into a microwave safe bowl and heat on High for 1 minute.
-Dunk each biscuit piece into the melted butter then place into a 9″ pie pan forming a single layer.
+Add biscuit piece into a medium sized bowl and pour most of the melted butter on top.

-Bake your Blue Cheese Bites for 20 minutes.
-If the outside ring of biscuites is starting to brown but the inside doesn’t appear done enough, cover the outer edge of biscuits with strips of tinfoil or parchment paper so that they don’t burn while the center continues to cook.
+If the outside ring of biscuits is starting to brown but the inside doesn’t appear done enough, cover the outer edge of biscuits with strips of tinfoil or parchment paper.

 - These are perfect to pop into a bowl of soup or as a side to dinner.
 Definitely more tasty than just serving up a plate of plain biscuits.